 The chemicals in processing animal leather are also hazardous for consumers.
 Not only do they harm our health by coming into contact with the skin, but they also have a devastating effect on the environment.
 However, toxic chemicals are not needed for processing plant-based leather, as is the case with animal leather.
 When disposed of, it does not harm the environment.
 It does not threaten our health and the health of the employees in the sector, as it does not contain deadly chemicals and can breathe.

 The studies found that cowhide's carbon footprint causes a carbon emission of 110.0 kg per square meter and has a climate effect of about 7 times more per square meter than synthetic leather.
-Plant-based leather is 17 times higher when included in this comparison than synthetic vegan leather; animal leather has a 40 times lower carbon footprint.
+Plant-based leather is 17 times lower when included in this comparison than synthetic vegan leather; animal leather has a 40 times higher carbon footprint.
 A small step for us but a massive action for our planet!